If you ever run into the Windows 11 or 10 slow Internet problem, don’t worry. It’s often quite easy to fix…

 - Click Large Send Offload V2 (IPv6) and set the value to Disabled.
 Then click OK.

-There you have it – 5 easy steps for your Windows 10 network grinding to a crawl issue.
+There you have it – 6 useful fixes for your Windows 10 Slow Internet problem.
 Hope this helps and feel free to comment below if you have any further questions. 🙂